21st Century Scouting

 Written by Simon Austin — February 21, 2017

-If you don’t know the tale, Dia was the unknown who bluffed his way into Graeme Souness’s Southampton side on the back of a phoney phone call from ‘cousin’ George Weah in 1996.
+If you don’t know the tale, Dia was an unknown who bluffed his way into Graeme Souness’s Southampton side on the back of a phoney phone call from his ‘cousin’ George Weah in 1996.

-Dia's performance off the bench against Leeds was so bad that it led to him being substituted, and afterwards Souness admitted “a player I’ve never even seen, let alone watched in a game, was able to play in the Premiership.”
+Dia's performance off the bench was so bad it led to the sub being subbed, and afterwards Souness admitted “a player I’ve never even seen, let alone watched in a game, was able to play in the Premiership.”

 Birmingham-based Scout7 is billed as football’s 'leading provider of scouting and recruitment solutions' and has clients including Chelsea, Everton, Tottenham and Swansea.
 They gave me an in-depth look at their system:

-Managing Director Lee Jamison, who set up Scout7 in 2001 after realising the way technology could revolutionise scouting, set up a standard report template with the help of the late Graham Taylor.
+Managing Director Lee Jamison, who set up the company in 2001 after realising how technology could revolutionise scouting, created a standard report template with the help of the late Graham Taylor.

 “I can remember spending a morning at Moor Hall in Birmingham with Graham,” Jamison told TGG.
 “He spent three hours with me, helping to put together our standard scouting template, which we still use in our system.
 He was tremendously helpful, especially considering that I was someone starting out in business.

 “One of the questions he advised us to include was 'is this player featuring in a big game?'
 It was great advice, because you can tell so much more about a player if it's an important, high-pressure match they're featuring in.”

 The clubs now develop their own bespoke templates, such as the one above, set around a series of KPIs (key performance indicators).
 Typically, each KPI will be assigned a score from one to 10.